RAG MusicKARAOKE

 blinkback number

-The 17th single “Mabataki,” chosen as the theme song for the film “The 8-Year Engagement,” carries a love-filled message that resonates with the movie’s story and is sure to move you.
+The 17th single “Mabataki,” chosen as the theme song for the film “The 8-Year Engagement,” carries a love-filled message that aligns with the movie’s story and is sure to move your heart.

-Its friendly, shuffle-beat melody makes it easy to remember, and since the overall vocal range isn’t wide, it’s easy to sing.
+Set to a shuffle beat with a friendly, memorable melody, it’s easy to learn, and since the overall vocal range isn’t wide, it’s also easy to sing.

-However, if you’re not comfortable with the bouncy rhythm, be sure to listen closely to the karaoke track as you sing.
+However, if bouncy rhythms are not your strength, be sure to listen closely to the karaoke track when singing.

-Although the range is narrow, the key is relatively high, so if it feels difficult, consider trying it in a key that suits your voice.
+Although the range is narrow, the key is relatively high, so if it feels difficult to sing, consider trying it in a key that suits you.